-One boy cost the state over 3 million dollars by the time he aged out of foster care not including the teacher he beat up, the people he stabbed and the terrible things he did to the 29 foster families that tried to save him.
+One Child Protection boy cost my state over 3 million dollars by the time he aged out of foster care not including the teacher he beat up, the people he stabbed and the terrible things he did to the 29 foster families that tried to save him.

 My young friend (Alex) has been a police officer’s problem too many times and in too many squad cars for his awful behaviors.
 He has AIDS today and is on the most expensive drug treatment that there is.
 I have many other CASA guardian ad litem case history examples like his.